Scholarships available through the Department of Classics:

 Pithos Students' Journal

-Spring 2018, 17th annual volume of Pithos, a Journal of the Classics Students Association, was released April 2018 and is available for download.
+Spring 2019, 18th annual volume of Pithos, a Journal of the Classics Students Association, was released in May 2019 and is already available for download.

 "It is an easy pattern to fall into to compare our own civilization with those of the ancient Greeks and Romans and to eek out the similarities between ours and theirs..."
 Adriana Javier, former Editor-In-Chief